vsm/vsm-dictionary/Dictionary.spec.md

   conceptID, or term-string) happens case-insensitively.
 + Note: in functions below, any `options.sort` should be seen as declaring a preference only.
-  So, making sort-functionality available is optional, and may be ignored.
+  So, implementation of sort-functionality is optional, and may be ignored.
-  Support may depend on the capabilities of the API of the backend-service that a particular VsmDictionary-subclass depends on.
+  It would depend on the capability of the API of the backend-service that the particular VsmDictionary-subclass depends on.
+(If the server-side does not provide sorting, it would likely be too complicated to implement it on the client side).
+  Sorting is nice to have though, as it makes results being returned in a consistent way, which is useful for debugging and for the end-user experience.
 + Note: all functions below must return their results via a callback `cb` that is called in a truly asynchronous way.
   This means: in case results would not be fetched from a database but directly